MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/xbox-integrated-multiplayer/xim-manifest.md

  </Package>
 ```

 This is only required for universal Windows applications.
 Xbox One exclusive resource ("XDK") applications do not explicitly declare a protocol activation extension as they are automatically registered by declaring their Xbox Live title ID extension.

 ## Xbox One exclusive resource application network manifest templates

 Any Xbox One exclusive resource application that uses XIM must ensure certain socket description and template content is included in its "network manifest" extension of the AppXManifest (see the platform documentation for more detail on network manifests).

-The app may have other templates as well, but the following snippet must be present or else moving to a XIM network will fail:
+The app may have other templates as well, but the following snippet must be present, or else moving to a XIM network will fail:

 ```xml
  <?xml version="1.0" encoding="utf-8"?>
  <Package xmlns="http://schemas.microsoft.com/appx/2010/manifest" xmlns:mx="http://schemas.microsoft.com/appx/2013/xbox/manifest" IgnorableNamespaces="mx">
    <Applications>